bjh21/usage-bot/README.md

-This is the code for the [Usage Bot](https://commons.wikimedia.org/wiki/User:Usage_Bot) on Wikimedia Commons.
+This is the code for the [Usage Bot](https://commons.wikimedia.org/wiki/User:Usage_Bot) on Wikimedia Commons and on the OpenStreetMap Wiki.
 It is based on the [pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) framework.

 ## Requirements